 Successful completion of this course and exam may be used towards the requirements needed for an Advanced Regents diploma.

-CCC French 103

-(4792)

-3 CCC credits/1 AHS credit

-CCC Italian 103

-(4797)

-3 CCC credits/1 AHS credit

-CCC Spanish 201

-(4794)

-3 CCC credits/1 AHS credit

-It is recommended that students have a mid-year average of 80% or higher in Level 3, and successful completion of Level 3 course.
+CCC French 103(4792)3 CCC credits/1 AHS creditCCC Italian 103(4797)3 CCC credits/1 AHS creditCCC Spanish 201(4794)3 CCC credits/1 AHS creditIt is recommended that students have a mid-year average of80% or higher in Level 3, and successful completion of Level3 course.3 course.

-CCC 103 and 201 are beginning-intermediate level courses designed for students who have successfully completed three years of high school language.
+CCC 103 and 201 are intermediate-level language courses designed for students who have successfully completed three years of a high school Target Language.